Blade Runner (1997 video game): Sales and awards

 Blade Runner was a commercial success.
 In the United States alone, it sold 15,307 copies and earned $795,045 by November 30, 1997.
 Between January 1998 and July 1998, it sold another 47,939 copies in the region, which drew $2,283,055 in revenues.
 Westwood's Louis Castle reported that its lifetime sales had reached 800,000 units worldwide by February 2002.
 Blade Runner's sales ultimately surpassed one million units by 2006; Castle claimed that it outsold The Curse of Monkey Island three to one.

-Blade Runner won the Academy of Interactive Arts & Sciences' first annual Interactive Achievement Award (now known as the D.I.C.E.
-Awards) in the category "Computer Adventure Game of the Year"; it was also nominated for "Outstanding Achievement in Art/Graphics", "Outstanding Achievement in Software Engineering" and "Interactive Title of the Year", losing in the first category to Riven and in the second two to GoldenEye 007.
+Blade Runner was the winner in the category of "PC Adventure Game of the Year" during the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards; it also received nominations for "Outstanding Achievement in Art/Graphics", "Computer Entertainment Title of the Year", "Outstanding Achievement in Software Engineering", and "Interactive Title of the Year", losing in the first category to Riven: The Sequel to Myst, the second category to StarCraft, and the last two to GoldenEye 007.
 In 1998, it was nominated for "Adventure Game of the Year" by Computer Gaming World and for "Best Adventure Game" at the PC Gamer awards, losing on both occasions to The Curse of Monkey Island.

 In 2011, Adventure Gamers named Blade Runner the 21st-best adventure game ever released.
 PC Gamer also did a retrospective on the game, praising it for being authentic to the cyberpunk setting more than other similar themed games.